This is a map of Siargao and Bucas Grande at the wall of Ocean 101

 Going right is the safer Crystal Cave.
 This is the cave we chose to get into.
 Since this has not been tagged yet as an official tourist destination (BTW we’re lucky they brought us here), there was no provision for flashlights unlike Kweba De Oro in Cagayan De Oro

 .
 Somehow, we managed to get in and see crystal-like formations on its stalactites.
 It was getting warm as we walked further through the cave.
-It only took 30 minutes for us to explore the walkable chamber of this
+It only took 30 minutes for us to explore the walkable chamber of this cave.

-It felt like being in a labyrinth as we turned left, turned right and turned in all sorts of directions… Till we finally saw a cove!
+felt like being in a labyrinth as we turned left, turned right and turned in all sorts of directions… Till we finally saw a cove!
 THE Cove!
 Alas, it’s Sohoton Cove!
 Yey!

 We entered through the cove without having to bend down too much.
 It was a small cove and it took us barely half a minute to pass through it.
 Inside were more very green cliffs and clear, crisp, turquoise waters.
 True enough, such splendid view of nature gave me a feeling of tranquility.
 As my mom puts it, as if she can just talk to God right there and then - because we were immersed in His wonderful creation.
 I do not know how it felt like for my other travel mates, but for me, it was more than just a nature trip - it was communing with the Creator’s unfathomable works of wonder.
 I guess I have somehow learned to shift from the been-there-done-that kind of mentality in traveling.